The United States: The land of cultural diversity

 - Punctuality is important throughout the States but the Northeast and Midwest emphasise punctuality more than the West and the South

 - Deadlines are taken seriously so make sure you stick to them – remember “time is money” in the U.S.

 - The business environment is generally more relaxed in the West; dress codes are more casual and workplaces are more social

 - Dress codes vary from region to region and company to company so always ask rather than make assumptions

 As you may have noticed, not all Americans have the same accent.
 The Southern accent is one of the most identifiable.
 For example, Southerners address a group of people with “y’all” while other Americans say a variation of “you guys” or “you all.”
 Also, Americans in different regions use different words for the same thing.
 For instance, Americans disagree on the word for a carbonated soft drink; people in the Northeast call it soda, in the Midwest pop, and in the south coke (even when not referring to Coca-Cola).
 Check out this New York Times quiz that can predict where you are from in the U.S. based on your answers to 25 dialect questions.

 Brad was born and raised in Cleveland, Ohio.
 He is in his third year studying marketing at The Ohio State University.
 After graduation, he plans to pursue a career in marketing – specifically in branding or graphic design.
-He also plays organ and piano in a rock & roll band called the Vital Organs.
+He also plays in a rock & roll band.